 FPSO vessels are converted tankers or specially designed floating facilities which are divided in the topsides with modules for hydrocarbon processing equipment, storage facilities and the marine section.
 They are permanently moored to the seabed.
 FPSO's make it feasible to produce small oil fields and allow an easy relocation to another field.
-Flow lines and flexible risers connect drilling and wellhead platforms or subsea wells to the inlet manifold of the FPSO topsides.
+Flowlines and flexible risers connect drilling and wellhead platforms or subsea wells to the inlet manifold of the FPSO topsides.
 The well flow is boosted by single phase or multiphase pumps.

-Leistritz twin screw pumps of the L4-Series are particularly suitable for this purpose.
+Twin screw double volute, selfpriming positive displacement pumps are particularly suitable for this purpose.
 They can handle oil, produced water and gas at high flow rates and differential pressure.
 After entering the inlet manifold of the FPSO the three phases are separated in the first stage separator.

 The separated gas is released to a gas treatment unit consisting of a compressor for either reinjection into the wells (gas lift) or into an export pipeline.
-The produced water is handled in the produced water system and the crude oil is directed to the second stage separator with an electric dehydrating system, which is used to reduce the remaining water content of the export crude oil to 0.2 to 0.5 per cent.
-Leistritz twin screw pumps of the L4-Series serve as transfer and feed pumps within the system.
+The produced water is handled in the produced water system and the crude oil is directed to the second stage separator with an electric dehydrating system, which is used to reduce the remaining water content of the export crude oil to 0.2% to 0.5%.
+These twin screw positive displacement pumps serve as transfer and feed pumps within the

+Fig. 1: Typical FPSO arrangement with topside and subsea facilities system.
 The generally high chloride content of the produced water requires duplex stainless steel for the wetted pump parts.